-\Does not include reserve obligations but does include direct loans c.
+Includes direct AMBBA loans.
+Does not include conduit debt or Bond Bank reserve obligations c.
 Security for Bonds

 Municipal general obligation bonds are usually issued to finance facilities that do not generate revenue, such as schools, roads, public safety and municipal buildings.
 They are issued with the approval of the municipal voters and are secured by the full faith and credit of the municipality.
 Municipalities within the State of Alaska have no taxing limitations for debt service requirements.